! – Code snippet to speed up Google Fonts – > <! – End of code snippet for Google Fonts – > Skip to main contentSkip to navigation

 Just as important is the non-compete.
 A non-compete can be critical to avoid the scenario where the landlord installs a directly competing business in the same shopping center.
 Having a direct competitor can put you out of business, so it is important to negotiate an exclusion up front.

-In short, always consider the neighboring businesses and whether they can hurt or benefit your business before you sign a commercial lease.
+In short, always consider the neighboring businesses and whether they can hurt or benefit your business before you sign a small business commercial lease.

 About Frederick W. Pfister

 Fred Pfister is a partner of White and Bright and his legal practice focuses on commercial lease transactions.
 He received his Juris Doctor from the University of San Diego School of Law and his Bachelor of Science from Indiana University.
-To learn more about Mr. Pfister’s practice, or how White and Bright can assist you, your business or organization, please call him at 760-747-3200.
+To learn more about Mr. Pfister’s practice, or how White and Bright can assist you, your business or organization, please call him.